 Water damage from storms, tornadoes, floods & mold

-Water damage (from floods, tornadoes, broken pipes) is one of the most common type of property damage claims.
+Water damage (from floods, tornadoes, broken pipes) is one of the most common types of property damage claims.
 The costs associated with reconstruction and remediation of water infiltration are usually very high.

 Will my insurance cover water damages due to a storm or tornado?

-Most policies include other damages related to storms and tornadoes, like roof damage, collapsing trees, wind etc. But, in the appraisal process, if the insurance adjusters find that you have not properly maintained your property (the roof was aging, the trees were dying, etc), your water damage claim may be denied.
+Most policies include other damages related to storms and tornadoes, like roof damage, collapsing trees, wind etc. But, in the appraisal process, if the insurance adjusters find that you have not adequately maintained your property (the roof was aging, the trees were dying, etc.), your water damage claim may be denied.

 Will my insurance cover water damage from broken/frozen pipes?

-If you have suffered water damage as result of an accidentally broken pipe, or frozen pipe, you have a good chance of getting reimbursed for the damages suffered.
-But, again, if the insurance adjuster finds that you failed to properly maintain your property, they may deem the water damage as due to negligence and deny your claim on those grounds.
+If you have suffered water damage as result of an accidentally broken pipe, or frozen pipe, you have a good chance of getting reimbursed for the losses sustained.
+But, again, if the insurance adjuster finds that you failed to maintain your property properly, they may deem the water damage as due to negligence and deny your claim on those grounds.

 Will my insurance cover property damages due to mold?

-Will my insurance cover water damage form a flooded basement?
+Will my insurance cover water damage from a flooded basement?

-Certain insurance carriers have extended coverage on water back-up.
-You should always check with your agent to see if you have aple coverage in case of water damage.
+Certain insurance carriers have extended coverage for water back-up.
+You should always check with your agent to see if you have ample coverage in case of water damage.

-I have water damage in my home/business.
+I have water damage to my home/business.
 What should I do?

-Water damage and mold can have disastrous long-term effects on the integrity of your home and on the health of your family.
-Water damage claims are expensive and insurance companies can deny them on many grounds.
+Water damage and mold can have disastrous long-term effects on the integrity of your home and the health of your family.
+Water damage claims are expensive, and insurance companies can deny them on many grounds.
 What you can’t afford to do, is wait or take any chances with your financial future.
-You don’t want to wait months to start renovation work, or to have to accept a settlement that doesn’t even begin to cover your losses.
+You don’t want to wait months to start renovation work or to have to accept a settlement that doesn’t even begin to cover your losses.